B4K35/SIT327-Network-Forensics-Lab/README.md

 * Prepare a 64 bit Ubuntu VM.
 	* install Ubuntu ISO from https://ubuntu.com/download/desktop
 	* Ensure the [requirements above](#requirements) are satisfied.
-* Ensure a snapshot of the VM is taken before proceeding with the network forensics lab setup.
+* Task a snapshot of the VM is taken before proceeding with the network forensics lab installation.

 ### Network Forensics Lab Installation
 * Open the command line interface